Back to all guides

 1. Draw or tape a narrow strip.
 Keep it about one fifth of the page width or smaller.

-2. Put small information in the rail.
+2. Put compact information in the rail.
 Date, place, weather, mood, or a three-item list works well.

 3. Use the open field for one note.
-The main page can hold a paragraph, a photo, or one large memo.
+The main page can hold a paragraph, a photo print, or one large memo.

 Filled example